OvidioCalvet/python_pong_project/README.md

 # My Pong Game

 Welcome!
 This was a really fun project I programmed using Python and the Turtle library.
-Pong is a video game classic that I've decided to decided to recreate strengthening my skills as a rookie developer
+Pong is a video game classic that I've decided to recreate strengthening my skills as a rookie developer